mccanne/sharkfest/README.md

     * [github.com/brimdata/zed](http://github.com/brimdata/zed)
 * Public slack
 * Follow us on Twitter

+With unbundling, we then expose the power and scale of the Zed Lake.

+When Brim launches, it forks a Zed service in the background...
+* manages a local lake
+* open REST API
+* everything the app does, the `zed api` command can do (`zapi` for short)

+gentle slope: git-like design pattern

+Easy to dip your toes in...

 ## TODO: integrate these ideas into wrap-up...
 The "A Ha" Moment